lucyparsons/meetingslides/oct8th16/openoversight.rst

 ----

 * Added a new theme
-* Switching backend database data sources and migrating
+* Backend / database improvements
 * Need UI/UX support
-* Unit test needed and integration testing
+* Unit tests needed and integration testing
 * Sending this week to journalists

 ----